bjornregnell/lth-eda016-2015/README.md

   * Lecture notes in tex and pdf
   * Courseplans and weekplans generated from markdown to html and tex using http://pandoc.org
   * Guidelines for teachers

-# How to contribute

-Pull requests are welcome!

-Contact bjorn.regnell@cs.lth.se

-If you find any bugs or have ideas on new features please let me know!

 # Contributors